 The National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) approved funding up to CAD \$750,000 over two years to innovate and advance our product.
-The funding for the three months ended June 30, 2020 under the project was \$272,090 which offset a portion of remuneration, contractor and overhead costs related to IRAP related projects.
+The funding for the nine months ended September 30, 2020 under the project was \$485,560 which offset a portion of remuneration, contractor and overhead costs related to IRAP related projects.
 This funding ended in the first half of 2020.

-In Q2 2020, government assistance of \$53,301 was received relating to the Innovative Assistance Program (IAP), which provided assistance to small and medium-size business in the form of a salary subsidy for up to

-12 weeks from April 1, 2020 to June 23, 2020.
+In the nine months ended September 30 2020, government assistance of \$53,301 was received relating to the Innovative Assistance Program (IAP), which provided assistance to small and medium-size business in the form of a salary subsidy for up to 12 weeks from April 1, 2020 to June 23, 2020.
 This one-time government assistance was received due to the COVID-19 pandemic.

-Gross research and development costs increased in the second quarter of 2021, as we expanded our product capabilities.
+Gross research and development costs decreased in the third quarter of 2021 compared to the second quarter of 2021.
+The quarterly decrease was mainly due to vacation and foreign exchange.
+However, on a nine-month period the R&D expenses increased due to additional product management, headcount and consulting.
 We expect R&D expense to continue to increase moderately as we expand product management and development.
 We plan to pursue additional government funding in the future.
 See "Forward Looking Statements" above.